akhilsaini678/games2048/README.md

         I have used divison to make UI, now I just need to put data from 2-D list from views.py function to here.

     4.
         a.
 Now it's main logic turn.
             Taking a 2-D list of size N where N is 4.
 And will perform all operations on it.

+        b.
+I have created 2-d list and I have added a functio which will search all the empty box and then put randomly on any of the index either 2 or 4 (randomly).

+    ** Problem I am facing now, how I can run a function when keyboard arrow button is pressed working on it now.